Basement Ceiling Options: Ideas, Costs & Solutions for Every Space

 Pros: A stretch ceiling creates a perfectly smooth, modern surface that can incorporate lighting, prints, or custom colors for a unique look.
 It’s moisture-resistant, easy to clean, and can be installed quickly by professionals.

 Cons: This option is more expensive than most other ceiling types and requires professional installation, which can limit flexibility for future changes.
-Stretch ceilings are less common, so repairs or modifications may be more difficult and costly.
+As previously mentioned, stretch ceilings are less common, so repairs or modifications may be more difficult and costly.

 Cost Considerations: $6–$15 per square foot.